tselane2110/stray-dogs-detection-system/README.md

 * that's it for now, have fun!

-**Note: This is an ongoing project, so Ill be updating it time to time**
+**Note: This is an ongoing project, so Ill be updating it from time to time**
 <br>
 **Also, if you encounter any issue, kindly do let me know so I can fix it!**